Man who had sex with a man

 Recent scientific data and advances in transfusion safety, however, have led Héma-Québec to consider relaxing the exclusion policy that applies to a man who had sex with a man.

-Héma-Québec submitted a request to Health Canada for permission to reduce the exclusion period to five years.
-This request was accepted and the new criterion is into effect since July 22, 2013.
+Héma-Québec submitted a request to Health Canada for permission to reduce the exclusion period to 12 months.
+This request was accepted and the new criterion is into effect since August 15, 2016.

 Questions and answers